Welcome to Buds and Blossoms

 We will be using class dojo in the classroom to record PRIDE points.
 Children can still collect points and spend them in the PRIDE points shop.
-You can also follow what's happening in our classroom by signing up to our class Dojo app.
-If you require a letter to see your child's Dojo progress, please pop in and ask Mrs Potter.

 In Buds and Blossoms, we follow the behaviour traffic light system.
 All children start the day on green.
 If a child breaks one of our school rules they are given a reminder and asked to change their behaviour.
 If the child does not correct their behaviour we move their name down to orange.
 If there is still no improvement the child's name is moved to red.
 Children are given the opportunity to move up the traffic light system and we encourage children to work their way back up to green.
 If a child is on red and their behaviour does not improve they are sent for time in on a different table in class.
 This allows the child to think about their behaviour and make a positive change.
 If there behaviour carries on in their time in session, the child will have timeout in our partnered class.

 Red cards are sent home if a child is on red at the end of the day or if they display extreme behaviour.
 If your child brings home a red card, please take the opportunity to talk to your child about their behaviour and sign and return the card.